Residents Guide

 Community Events & Traditions

-Pony Wagon Days: A longstanding local celebration of community and heritage.
+• Pony Wagon Days: A longstanding celebration of our village’s community spirit and heritage, held each September, featuring wagon rides, local vendors, and family-friendly activities.

 Community events, local sports leagues, library programming, and seasonal activities ensure there’s always something happening in St. Paris, Ohio.